krkaufma/Electron-Diffraction-CNN/docs/index.rst

 =====================
-Vecchio-Group-Phase-2
+Electron-Diffraction-CNN
 =====================

-This is the documentation of **Vecchio-Group-Phase-2**.
+This is the documentation of **Electron-Diffraction-CNN**.

 .. note::